ShantGananian/shantgananian.github.io/_en/mca-stress-deflection.md

 {% include codes/mca-stress-deflection/m6.html %}

-In a similar way the numerical values of each bar diameter are displayed and values of cross-section are calculated by using MATLAB's <code>eval</code> function then displayed: MATLAB with:
+In a similar way the numerical values of each bar diameter are displayed and values of cross-section are calculated by using MATLAB's <code>eval</code> function then displayed:

 {% include codes/mca-stress-deflection/m7.html %}